 Fluid IQ Test Process

-Here’s a general process for a fluid IQ test battery whether done virtually or on person.
+Here’s a general process for a fluid IQ test battery, whether done virtually or in person.

 Preparation for a Fluid IQ Test

-Whether you are taking a fluid IQ test in person or virtually, you must ensure a quiet, distraction-free environment to concentrate fully on the test.
+Whether you are taking a fluid IQ test in person or virtually, you must ensure a quiet, distraction-free environment to concentrate fully.
 Of course, if you are taking virtual psychological testing, such as we offer, you must be sure you have a functioning computer or device and a good internet connection.
 In some cases, we will tell you what materials you might need, such as paper and pencil.

 Anxiety can impair cognitive performance, so practice relaxation techniques if you feel nervous, and let us know if you need a break as needed.

-Particularly with virtual testing, read all instructions carefully before starting the test.
+Particularly with virtual assessments, read all instructions carefully before starting the test.
 Understand the type of questions and the time limits, if any.
-Some tests offer practice questions to familiarize yourself with the format.
-We will also be available to help in real-time.
+Some offer practice questions to familiarize yourself with the format.
+We will also be available to help in real time.

 Fluid Intelligence Testing and Time Management